hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 1) is 'continuity' 'unary' or 'N-ary'?

-well what does continuity describe again? a category. can a category be both 'unary' and 'N-ary'? modeling with this ontology will be *much easier* if we say strictly that `continuity` is `unary`, so until we can think of a good counter example, we're gonna say "no, a category cannot be both."
+well, what does continuity describe again? a category. can a category be both 'unary' and 'N-ary'? modeling with this ontology will be *much easier* if we say strictly that `continuity` is `unary`, so until we can think of a good counter example, we will play the "principle of parsimony" card and say "no, a category cannot be both."

 `continuity` is a `unary` `meta-category`. this is, a `category` must be either `discrete` or `continuous`, it cannot be both.